Statistical Agnostic Regression: a machine learning method to validate regression models: Discussion

 \section{Discussion}

 Initially, we recapitulated the conventional application of OLS in linear regression, emphasizing its widespread adoption due to its optimal statistical properties.
 The transition to ML introduces regularization highlighting the shift in focus towards minimizing both empirical risk and model complexity.
-Critically, we underscored the common deficiency in ML approaches, particularly in regression, where rigorous significance analysis is often neglected, relying instead on permutation testing and CV.
+Critically, we highlighted a common deficiency in machine learning approaches, particularly in regression, where rigorous significance analysis is often neglected in favor of permutation testing based on cross-validation measures, especially with small sample sizes.
 The proposed SAR method seeks to bridge this gap by formulating a statistical test grounded in statistical learning theory.
 This involves establishing an upper bound on the expected loss comparing it to the null hypothesis and rejecting it if the corrected risk is lower, signifying evidence of a linear relationship.

 The background of Support Vector regression was then explored presenting the $\epsilon$-insensitive loss function and the regularized risk functional.
 The discussion extends to exploring the flatness property and empirical loss, highlighting the differences in loss functions employed in ML models.
 Finally, the novel SAR method was introduced as a formal test for assessing the error estimation of ML algorithms, drawing parallels with classical statistical tests like the F-test.
 The section emphasized the significance of SAR in overcoming limitations in ML approaches and extended the application to regression analysis.